NICTA/t3as-pat-clas/README.md

 This project contains two web services and associated functionality for doing Patent Classification Search and Lookups of the CPC, IPC, and USPC patent classification systems.

-Source code is to be released as GPL open source and JSON web services are to be publicly accessible.
+Source code is released as GPL open source and JSON web services are publicly accessible.

 # Services